 The oldest settlement in the Canaries Islands (1402), which was Lanzarote’s capital for 450 years.
 In the town, you’ll find the best market in Lanzarote, as well as a pirate museum in a castle.

-Yet another Cesar Manrique creation this lagoon in Arrecife is the Venice of Spain.
+Yet another Cesar Manrique creation this lagoon of Charco de San Gines in Arrecife is the Venice of Spain.
 The fishing boat are by scenic walking paths and bridges, along with lots of trendy cafes and restaurants.

 Head to Famara if you’re new to surfing and want to give it a try.
 Then check out La Santa if you want to see how the professional surfers ride those monster waves.

-A monument dedicated to farmers, camels, and rural living, one of Cesar Manriquețs masterpieces.
+A monument dedicated to farmers, camels, and rural living, Casa Museo del Campesino one of Cesar Manriquețs masterpieces.
 It is an abstract modern sculpture, carved in one block of white rock.

-Europe’s first underwater sculptures museum, a fascinating location for scuba diving, next to Marina Rubicon.
+Europe’s first underwater sculptures man-made attraction, Museo Atlantico is a fascinating location for scuba diving, next to Marina Rubicon.

 The beaches in Lanzarote are wide and unspoiled with Playa Grande, Playa Chica, Playa Dorada and Playa de Los Pocillos among others being very resort-friendly.
 Other more secluded beaches like Playa Papagayo and Playa Famara are where you go to get away from the resort crowd.